DarvinStudio/DarvinConfigBundle/README.md

 # DarvinConfigBundle
-This bundle provides configuration layer for Symfony2-based applications.
+This bundle provides configuration layer for Symfony-based applications.

 ## Usage